Module 3: Communication in cases of domestic violence

 Let the individual know about specialist family violence services that can offer professional support.
 Avoid convicting or condemning statements.

-ā€œHere is the number to your local domestic violence office.
+ā€œHere is the number to your local victim support office.
 They can help with shelter and counselling.ā€

 ā€œDo you want me to help you develop a safety plan?ā€